massyfigini/Developing_Data_Products_CP/Course_Project_2/README.md

 ### Developing Data Product Course Project 2: Italian public debt growth from 1960 to 2015

-This is the second Course Project of the course.
+This is the second project of the course.

 You can see the presentation published at this link: http://massyfigini.github.io/ItalianPublicDebtGraph.html#/